railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 To manage tenders, you should use the module :mod:`purchase_tender` (which was in ``addons-extra`` at the time of writing).
 This lets you create several
 supplier price reqests for a single supply requirement.
-Once the module is installed, Open ERP adds a new :menuselection:`Purchase Tenders` menu in :menuselection:`Purchase management`.
+Once the module is installed, OpenERP adds a new :menuselection:`Purchase Tenders` menu in :menuselection:`Purchase management`.
 You can then define the new tenders.

 .. figure:: images/purchase_tender.png